-In the wake of the heart-wrenching COVID-19 outbreak, Zoom – a video conferencing app has become quite popular.
+In the wake of the heart-wrenching COVID-19 outbreak, Zoom – a video conferencing app, has become quite popular.
 You can easily use the Zoom app to invite up to 100 people for video conferencing and seamless screen sharing.
-That said, the lack of end-to-end encryption exposes a huge loophole that could lead to sensational spying.
-This could be a deal-breaker for the folks who put privacy and security of their personal info above everything else.
-If you are one of them, check out this roundup of the best Zoom alternatives for iPhone and iPad.
+The lack of end-to-end encryption exposes a huge loophole that could lead to sensational spying.
+It could be a deal-breaker for the folks who put the privacy and security of their info above everything else.
+If you are one of them, check out this roundup of the best Zoom alternative for iPhone and iPad.

 I guess you had pretty much expected FaceTime to get a safe slot in this lineup, hadn’t you?
 Given a chance, I would love to use Apple’s audio and video chatting apps across the board for both personal and professional use.
 It’s strong end-to-end encryption which ensures your recordings of meetings remain safeguarded.

 Though FaceTime supports group video calling for just 32 people as compared to Zoom’s 100, I think it could be enough for most.
 But unlike the latter, Apple’s offering is a bit more intuitive and comes with some cool features like the ability to use Animoji, Memoji, and fun-loving effects.
 Not just that, it works seamlessly across iDevices including iPad, iPod, and Mac, unlike any other video chatting apps.

 Long story short, if you are into the Apple ecosystem, FaceTime is undoubtedly the best Zoom alternative for you.

 2. Google Duo